-CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
-For developments funded with LIHTCs (without TEBs), only a market study is required prior to a tax credit allocation (issuance of the 42(m) letter for 4% LIHTCs and issuance of the reservation letter for 9% LIHTCs).
+CHFA commissions independent, professional market study(ies) and appraisal(s), from an approved list of multifamily rental housing appraisers and market analysts maintained by CHFA, for all multifamily rental housing developments being considered for CHFA mortgage financing.
+For developments funded with LIHTCs without TEBs or CHFA financing, only a market study is required prior to the issuance of the 42(m) letter for 4% LIHTCs or the issuance of the Carryover Allocation Agreement for 9% LIHTCs.
 Applicants shall make full non-refundable payment in advance.